-How to Recognize, Prevent, and Treat an Anovulatory Cycle
+Anovulatory Cycle: How to Recognize, Prevent, and Treat It

-You may assume that menstrual bleeding is a sign that you ovulated normally — but that’s not always the case.
-Sometimes, you can have what’s called an anovulatory cycle, which is a menstrual cycle where you do not ovulate, yet may still have a menstrual period.
+Menstrual bleeding is not always a sign that you ovulated normally and can sometimes signal an anovulatory cycle, which is a menstrual cycle where you do not ovulate but still have a menstrual period.

 What is an anovulatory cycle?